4nigel/icit/README.md

 Single HTML file, runs offline from a USB stick or a locked-down government computer via file://.
 No server, no login, no subscription.

 FOSS stack: three.js (MIT) + web-ifc (MPL-2.0).
-Built and maintained by Nigel with enormous help from Claude!
+Built and maintained by Nigel with ENORMOUS help from Claude!

+note: Enormous means Claude did most of the work and Nigel did 'bugger all' (that means not much:) )

 **ICit — Keyboard Shortcuts**